-In 1942, General Montgomery ordered all officers under his command to undergo a programme of special courses.
+In 1942, General Montgomery ordered all officers under his command to undergo a program of special courses.
 Brigadier Simonds advised Montgomery that Canadian officers had been taking courses for more than two years and their pressing need was more contact with their men.
 To everyone’s surprise, Montgomery said, “Of course.
 Quite right!”.
 This encounter marked the beginning of a strong, lasting friendship.

 Lieutenant-General Simond’s many accomplishments were recognized by his Sovereign, the governments of France and Poland, and by Canada.
 He was appointed Commander of the Order of the Bath, awarded the French Legion of Honour and Croix de Guerre, the Polish Order of Military Virtue and in 1970 made a Companion of the Order of Canada.
-He was the epitomy of a soldier: lithe, erect, immaculate and displaying self-discipline in all things.
-His constantly appraising eyes and well-clipped moustache marked him as a professional army officer.
+He was the epitome of a soldier: lithe, erect, immaculate and displaying self-discipline in all things.
+His constantly appraising eyes and well-clipped mustache marked him as a professional army officer.

-On leaving the army he became president of Toronto Brick Company and vice-president and director of Commercial Life and Halifax Insurance companies.
+On leaving the army, he became president of Toronto Brick Company, and vice-president and director of Commercial Life and Halifax Insurance companies.
 He was active in his community, serving as National Chairman of the Veteran’s Service Committee of the Red Cross, as a member of the Toronto Arts Foundation and as president of the National Ballet Guild.

 Lieutenant-General Simonds died on 15 May 1974, in Toronto, buried with full military honours.